Ken Lockie

-Ken Lockie (born 1956) is an English singer-songwriter and producer, best known as the creative force behind English new wave band Cowboys International and as a sometime collaborator with John Lydon in Public Image Ltd.
+Kenneth Lockie (born 1956) is an English singer-songwriter and producer, best known as the principle songwriter and vocalist of English new wave band Cowboys International, as well as a collaborator with synth-pop group Dominatrix and John Lydon of Public Image Ltd.

 Early life and education

 He was born in Newcastle upon Tyne in 1956 as Peter Dellow and changed his name to Ken Lockie by Deed poll on 8 January 1980.

 Career

 Cowboys International

 Ken Lockie, a keyboardist for Cowboys International, was recording his first Virgin album (The Impossible) when Simple Minds signed with the label.
 The band took an interest in his work after hearing backing tracks, and hired its producer Steve Hillage to produce their next album (Sons And Fascination).

 Lockie fronted his own band Cowboys International, releasing the album The Original Sin (1979).
 The band recorded and played with many punk- and new wave-era musicians including: